tpemeja/Projects/Gomoku/README.md

 ## Project description
 This project is divided into three main parts:
-- Build a [bitboard](https://en.wikipedia.org/wiki/Bitboard) and all the operations needed to play Gomoku.
+- Build a [bitboard](https://en.wikipedia.org/wiki/Bitboard) and all the operations needed to play Gomoku
 - Implement a server making two players play the game
-- Create players
+- Create players with different implementations and strategies

 ## Tree
 - /src : source folder